phuze/windows-10-missing-search-icons/README.md

 ## Identifying the Issue

-The reason rebuilding your icon cache never works, is because the standard icon cache databases everyone tells you to delete, are not related.
+The reason rebuilding your icon cache never works is because the standard icon cache databases everyone tells you to delete are not related.
 Windows 10 stores icon caches in all sorts of places on your OS.
 The icons which you see when searching, come from _Search's icon cache_ (previously _Cortana's icon cache_).
 To get there, open up Window's search and enter `%LocalAppData%\Packages`.
 This will take you to your `Packages` folder in your local `AppData`.

 `C:\Users\{USER}\AppData\Local\Packages`